Florian Jug, Max Planck Institute, Dresden, Germany

 Nathan Shaner, University of California San Diego

-Please indicate your eligibility for funding in your stipend request submitted when you apply to the course.
-Stipend requests do not affect selection decisions made by the instructors.
+Please indicate your eligibility for funding in your financial aid request submitted as part of your application materials.
+Financial aid requests do not affect selection decisions made by the instructors.

 Before applying, ensure you have:

 - Personal statement/essay;